To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 He said the best possible maintenance for Peppy was homemade food- the only way to ensure her diet didn't contain any sugar.
 I would have gone to the ends of the earth for that cat, so making her food was a no-brainer.
 I read up on the subject (especially Dr. Pitcairn’s Complete Guide to Natural Health for Dogs & Cats), bought an old-fashioned food grinder, and began grinding whole raw chickens, bones and all.
 My dimly lit basement work table looked like a scene from Texas Chainsaw Massacre.
 But Peppy did wonderfully on the new diet, so I kept grinding away.
 She had kitten-like energy and her blood sugar was easy to manage with low dose insulin.

-Two years later we got Mia, a Yorkshire Terrier-Bichon Frise puppy.
+Two years later we got our beloved Mia, a Yorkshire Terrier-Bichon Frise.
 Mia came to us on Royal Canin puppy chow which we quickly replaced with a raw chicken diet.
 Under the supervision of our new vet, the homemade diet was approved and Mia had excellent health.

 Peppy lived to be 20 years old.
 After she died I altered Mia's diet slightly.
 Instead of grinding raw chickens, I began boiling whole chickens and deboning them.
 There were simply too many outbreaks of raw meat borne illness; and I couldn't trust that each and every chicken I bought was free from pathogens that could make her sick.
 Why introduce that risk when I could make her a tremendously nutritious cooked meat/raw veggie diet?

 Since we got Mia she has had 4 wonderful vets (we move around a lot), all of whom have approved of her homemade diet.
-Despite posters on their exam room walls sponsored by Iams and Eukanuba, not one of those vets ever pushed a manufactured diet or even suggested alternations to Mia's ingredient list.
-That is, except one.
+Despite posters on their exam room walls sponsored by Iams and Eukanuba, not one of those vets ever pushed a manufactured diet or even suggested alterations to Mia's ingredient list.

 You don't have to look far in the pet food aisle to see grain-free, filler-free, and low-residue formulations.
-Manufacturers have jumped on a bandwagon akin to the human gluten-free stampede of recent years.
-But one size never fits all, does it?
+Manufacturers have jumped on a bandwagon akin to the human gluten-free stampede.
+But one size never fits all.
 And we learned the hard way.
 Or should I say the stinky way?

-For years Mia has had problems with her anal glands becoming full every few weeks.
+For years Mia had problems with her anal glands becoming full every few weeks.
 As smelly and gross as the process is, I don't mind expressing them for her but I felt bad that she was so uncomfortable.
 Then a vet proposed a simple solution: add bulk to her diet.
-He explained that the new trend toward "no filler" diets, as would have been the case with our homemade dog food, has led to foods that don't produce robust bowel movements.
+He explained that the new trend toward "no filler" diets—as would be the case with our homemade dog food—has led to diets that don't produce robust bowel movements.
 In other words, the dog's stool isn't large enough to push on the anal glands as it moves through the lower bowel.
 As stool flows through the intestine, it should push on the glands to squeeze out the gland excretions that can build up and cause irritation or even infection.
 Upon adding rolled oats to her food, Mia's stool bulked up and her glands needed to be expressed far less often.

-Mia's 10th birthday is a week from today.
+Mia soon turns eleven.
 You would think she's turning two for all her energy.
-Four months ago she had her teeth cleaned and the vet said it's rare for a small dog of her age to have such healthy teeth and no extractions.
+Last year she had her teeth cleaned and the vet said it's rare for a small dog of her age to have such healthy teeth and no extractions.

 Now I'm not interested in controversy or debate.
 I don't spend my evenings on pet food forums chatting about buffalo meat.
 I do what works and my eyes are open to what doesn't.